dwarvesf/playground/Market report/2024-august.md

 [https://github.com/hacksider/Deep-Live-Cam/blob/main/demo.gif](https://github.com/hacksider/Deep-Live-Cam/blob/main/demo.gif)

-## Shadcn, v0, Tailwind: The New Standard for UI Development
+## Shadcn, v0, Tailwind: The new standard for UI development

 We are witnessing a significant shift in frontend development with a new workflow that blends cutting-edge tools and AI capabilities.
 Starting with a complex web app prototype using [v0.dev](https://v0.dev/) and shadcn UI, the process integrates into a Next.js project with React, but the real magic happens in the refinement stage.
 Tools like Cursor and Claude 3.5 Sonnet interpret and implement intricate design instructions, creating highly desirable web screens.